destination-earth/DestinE_ESA_GFTS/jupyterhub/README.md

 ## Background

 `tofu` is used to deploy cloud resources.
-Its configuration is in the `terraform` directory.
+Its configuration is in the `jupyterhub/tofu` directory.
 We only need to use `tofu`
 Once we have kubernetes running, we don't use `tofu` much anymore.
 `tofu` is not run on CI, because its actions can be quite destructive.